draumaz/delc/README.md

-# Draumaz's Epic Layout Switcher
+# Draumaz's Epic Layout Changer

 ### Switch between two keyboard layouts on pure X using setxkbmap and a monitor bit.